iLert/docs/call-routing/uploading-custom-audio-responses.md

 In the top bar go to **File -> Export -> Export Audio...** from the **File type** drop down select **WAV** as container.
 And in the **Encoding** selection choose **Unsigned 8-bit PCM** (if possible you may also choose **GSM 6.10**, however this will not allowe test playback in the browser after upload, but it might provide even better audio quality during the live call).

-Thats it, upload your exported file to your iLert call routing number and you are done.
+Thats it, upload your exported file to your ilert call routing number and you are done.